-Miami-Dade County Public Schools will transport more than 60,000 students a day this school year, using a fleet of 1,300 buses on nearly 1100 school-bus routes.
+Miami-Dade County Public Schools will transport approximately 45,000 students a day this school year, using a fleet of 999 buses on 861 school-bus routes.
 The service is for students who live more than two (2) miles from their assigned school and for students with special needs in some instances.

 Before school begins, parents/guardians of all students eligible for bus transportation will receive a post card from the school district identifying the student's bus stop and times of pick-up and delivery.
 Information on student bus assignments will be posted on the Parent Portal at www.dadeschools.net.
-The information on bus assignments on the Parents/guardians are encouraged to check the Parent Portal throughout the school year to obtain the most current information on their children's bus assignment.
+The information on bus assignments on the Parent Portal is updated each night.
+Parents/guardians are encouraged to check the Parent Portal throughout the school year to obtain the most current information on their children's bus assignment.